Regulation in Progress

 “Oh my god,” she muttered.
 “I’ve been reading the darned thing upside down.”

-Not “06”, but “90”.
-Who in their right mind would have left this infernal contraption set to ninety swats?
-Then again — who in their right mind would even own such a thing?
+“Not 'zero-six', but 'nine-zero'.
+Who in their right mind would have left this infernal contraption set to ninety swats?”

 “Setting has been updated.
-Intensity: Brisk but Fair.”
+Intensity: Energising.”

 The buzzing hum of the machine seemed to rise an extra notch.
 There was only a slight increase in the force of the paddle swats, but the abrupt increase in speed was certainly amplifying the message even further.